Jump to this episode’s show notes now.

 Most of all, do so cheerfully.
 The victim’s mindset is for victims.
 You, my friend, are choosing to push the food aside for the greater calling on your life.

-2 Corinthians 9:6 NLT You must each decide in your heart how much to give.
+You must each decide in your heart how much to give.
 And don’t give reluctantly or in response to pressure.
-“For God loves a person who gives cheerfully.”
+“For God loves a person who gives cheerfully.”2 Corinthians 9:6 (NLT)

 Yes, I know it’s just food but every sacrifice done in the name of Jesus, matters.

-So whether you leave one soldier, two, or 10% of your “army” behind, you are poised to find greater health and food freedom as you step away from external cues that lead to more food being eaten than necessary.
-What follows is great health and a more trusting relationship with your Savoir!
+So whether you leave one soldier, two, or 10% of your “army” or every 10th meal behind, you are poised to find greater health and food freedom as you step away stop overeating by detaching from external cues that lead to more food being eaten than necessary.
+What follows is great health and a more trusting relationship with your Savior!

 Comment below and share YOUR Tithing Bites story!